 May 2012: Three members of the Sussex based Crawley and Horsham Hunt were found guilty of Hunting Act offences at Haywards Heath Magistrates court.
 Andrew Phillis, former huntsman (currently huntsman and master of the Dart Vale and South Pool Harriers) was convicted of two offences, Rachel Holdsworth, hunt secretary was convicted of two offences and Neill Millard, joint master was convicted of one offence.
 Video footage of hounds in full cry chasing a fox on 18th January and 25th January last year were shown to the court during a seven day trial.
 The three defendants claimed to have been legitimately trail hunting and that the pursuit of the foxes was accidental.
 However, District Judge Stephen Nicholls said he was "not satisfied" that this was the case.
 The footage showed Holdsworth, who was acting as trail layer on one of the days, holding a riding crop with a duster on the end as if laying an artificial trail, but Judge Nicholls said this was done "for the benefit of the cameras".
 Phillis was fined £900 plus £2,500 costs; Holdsworth was fined £500 for each offence plus £2,500 costs and Millard was fined £1000 plus £2,500 costs.

-October 2011: Huntsman Derek Hopkins and terrier man Kevin Allen of the Leicestershire based Fernie Hunt had thier appeal dismissed at Leicester Crown court.
-They had each been found guilty at Harborough Magistrates court ealier in the year of hunting a wild mammal with a dog and interfering with a badger sett in current use during a meet of the Fernie Hunt in January 2010.
+Oct 2011: Huntsman Derek Hopkins and terrier man Kevin Allen of the Leicestershire based Fernie Hunt had their appeal dismissed at Leicester Crown Court.
+They had each been found guilty at Harborough Magistrates Court earlier in the year of hunting a wild mammal with a dog and interfering with a badger sett in current use during a meet of the Fernie Hunt in January 2010.
 The incident had been filmed by League Against Cruel Sports investigators.
 Judge Michael Pert QC told the court that Hopkins was found to be "an unconvincing and unimpressive witness" and that Allen "was even less impressive" and "shifty and evasive".
 When previously convicted Hopkins was fined £850, £15 victim surcharge and £1250 costs.
 Allen was fined £650. £15 victim surcharge and £900 costs.
 The orignal sentences were confirmed but with additional costs: Hopkins £3,630 and Allen £2,730.

-November 2010: Richard Down, huntsman for the Quantock Staghounds was convicted at Taunton Magistrates court of hunting a wild mammal with a dog.
+Nov 2010: Richard Down, huntsman for the Quantock Staghounds was convicted at Taunton Magistrates court of hunting a wild mammal with a dog.
 He is the first huntsman to be convicted twice under the Hunting Act 2004.
-Down claimed to be using the "rescue of a wild mammal" exemption and had hunted an injured stag to relieve its suffering.
+The offence took place in September 2009 which was recorded by an investigator from the League Agasnt Cruel Sports.
+Down claimed that he had been using the "rescue of a wild mammal" exemption and had hunted an injured stag to relieve its suffering after being alerted the evening before that there was a stag on a local farmer's land with a broken hip.
+Under the exemption only two dogs can be used to hunt an injured wild mammal which must be shot as soon as possible after being found to relieve it's suffering.
 Video footage taken by a League Against Cruel Sports investigator showed the stag being pursued over open land by three hounds.
 Prosecutor Kerry Barker said the chase caused the stag "great distress" and District Judge Martin Brown said Down was "in control of the dogs and could have called them back".
 Down was fined £375, £15 victim surcharge and £2,530 costs.

 Jan 2009: Three men were convicted at Basingstoke Magistrates Court on Monday, December 15.
 Each defendant was fined £200 and ordered to pay £100 costs.
 The court also ordered the forfeiture of their lurcher dogs.

 Dec 2008: A Norfolk landowner has been convicted under the Hunting Act 2004 for allowing her property to be used for hare coursing during two organised events, following a prosecution brought by the RSPCA.
 Evidence for the case was obtained by investigators from League Against Cruel Sports and the International Fund for Animal Welfare (IFAW).
 Mary Birbeck, of Little Massingham House, was found guilty yesterday of permitting land at Little Massingham to be used for hare coursing on 12 November 2007, and 8 January 2008, at King’s Lynn Magistrates Court.
+She was also convicted of two offences of attending a hare coursing event and offences of facilitating such an event.
 Les Anderson, of Lodge Road, Feltwell, was also convicted of two charges of attending a hare coursing event and three of knowingly facilitating such an event.
+Both were given a conditional discharge and ordered to pay £1000 costs.
 Anderson is chairman of the Kimberly and Wymondham Greyhound Club, which organised the two events at Little Massingham.
-Read the judgment.

 May 2008: A man from Penrith and another from Skipton have been fined £200 each after hunting a fox with a dog and causing a dog to enter a badger sett.
 John Joseph Bowman, 19, of Lakeland View, Greengill, Penrith and William Smith, 27, of Keighley Road, Skipton pleaded guilty to both charges before Carlisle magistrates.
 Both men were prosecuted by the RSPCA under the Hunting Act 2004 after admitting their motivation for visiting the land with the dogs had been to find a fox.

-July 2007: William Armstrong, Terrierman for the Flint and Denbigh Hunt in Wales, was found guilty of hunting a wild animal with dogs.
+Jul 2007: William Armstrong, terrierman for the Flint and Denbigh Hunt in Wales, was found guilty of hunting a wild animal with dogs.
 He was fined £200 with £60 legal costs.

-October 2005: Adam Pengilley was charged with offences against the Hunting Act 2004 and pleaded guilty at South Sefton Magistrates Court on the 6 October 2005.
+Oct 2005: Adam Pengilley was charged with offences against the Hunting Act 2004 and pleaded guilty at South Sefton Magistrates Court on the 6 October 2005.
 He admitted that he had been hunting rabbits on the estate without permission from the landowners and therefore his hunting with dogs was not exempt.
 He was fined £155 with £35 costs.
-Successful prosecutions under the Protection of Wildlife Mammals (Scotland) Act.